loicsander/Robofont-scripts/MutatorScale/Readme.md

 scaler.getScaledGlyph(‘H’, (100, 20))
 ```

 You’re asking for a scaled glyph ‘H’ that has 100 units for its vertical stems and 20 for its horizontal stems.
-If you ask for another glyph with these same values, you’re not asking to obtain that glyph with exactly these stem values but you’re asking for a scaled glyph, say ‘A’, with stems as they will be next to an H with stem values of 100 and 20.
-It may sound a bit confusing, but in fact, it’s relatively easy to get a hang of; all you have to do in the end is keep track of an H’s stem values, the rest follows.
+If you ask for another glyph with these same values, you’re not asking to obtain that specific glyph with exactly these stem values but you’re asking for a scaled glyph, say ‘A’, with stems as they should consistently be next to an H with stem values of 100 and 20.